cyclus/cyclus.github.com/source/module/hello_world.rst

 ------------

 Since cycstub is a template project everything is named ``stub``.
-We need to change this to refelect the name we want our new project to be called - ``tutorial`` here.
-Cystub comes with a renaming tool to do just this!
+We need to change this to reflect the name we want our new project to be called - ``tutorial`` here.
+Cycstub comes with a renaming tool to do just this!
 From the command line, run Python in the following way:

 .. code-block:: bash